BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

   nav: envelopeuse
 ---

-Gordian Envelopes can be used in educational credential-issuing industries to encode and transmit sensitive student  information.
+Gordian Envelope can be used in educational credential-issuing industries to encode and transmit sensitive student  information.
 This allows authorized parties, such as potential employers or other educational institutions, to access only the information they are authorized to view while still preserving the privacy and security of the rest of the data.

-For example, a student's transcript could be encoded and transmitted using a Gordian Envelope, with portions of that data elided, to allow potential employers to verify some of the student's educational qualifications without having access to the student's full transcript or other sensitive information.
-Similarly, a credential such as a certification or license could be encoded and transmitted using a Gordian Envelope, to allow employers or regulators to verify the credential without having access to irrelevant details.
+For example, a student's transcript could be encoded and transmitted using Gordian Envelope, with portions of that data elided, to allow potential employers to verify some of the student's educational qualifications without having access to the student's full transcript or other sensitive information.
+Similarly, a credential such as a certification or license could be encoded and transmitted using Gordian Envelope, to allow employers or regulators to verify the credential without having access to irrelevant details.
 Seals and signatures can additionally be used to verify the authenticity and provenance of a student's credentials and to ensure that they have not been tampered with.
-This adds an extra layer of security and trust to the information transmitted using Gordian Envelopes.
+This adds an extra layer of security and trust to the information transmitted using Gordian Envelope.

-Overall, Gordian Envelopes offer a flexible and privacy-enhancing solution for the transmission and storage of sensitive educational credential information, creating opportunities to transmit sensitive information in restrictive ways.
+Overall, Gordian Envelope offers a flexible and privacy-enhancing solution for the transmission and storage of sensitive educational credential information, creating opportunities to transmit sensitive information in restrictive ways.

 ## The Dangers of Digital Credentials in Education